 The courses described in the following pages will only be scheduled if adequate student enrollment and teacher availability in each course is offered.
-If enrollment is not sufficient or the staff is unavailable, the administration reserves the right to cancel the course.
+If enrollment is not sufficient or staff is unavailable, the administration reserves the right to cancel the course.
 Students affected by the cancellation of courses will be contacted to make substitutions.

 The master schedule for the school is newly developed each year, based on teacher availability and student interest.
 The construction of the master schedule is conducted in such a way as to fulfill the requests of the maximum number of students.
-While every effort is made to minimize course conflicts, there is no guarantee, expressed or implied, that every student will be able to roster every request that they make.
+While every effort is made to minimize course conflicts, there is no guarantee, expressed or implied, that every student will be able to take every class they request.

-Students who fail courses in the first semester can remediate them either in summer school, at a state-accredited school, in an approved credit recovery program, or during the next semester or full school year, subject to course availability.
+Students who fail courses can take the course either in summer school, at a state-accredited school, in an approved credit recovery program, or during the next semester or full school year, subject to course availability.